sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/managed/operations.md

 - To delete a managed instance, see [managed instances deletion process](delete_process.md).
 - To suspend a managed instance, see [managed instances suspense process](suspend_process.md).
 - To resume a managed instance, see [managed instances resume process](resume_process.md).
+- To enable executors on a managed instance, see [enable executors process](./enable_executors_process.md)

 * [Managed instances operations](#managed-instances-operations)
   - [Red/black deployment model](#redblack-deployment-model)